 SCITT courses are school based and therefore trainees spend more time in school than on a traditional PGCE course.
-SCITT trainees still spend four days with Manchester Metropolitan University, working on the academic element of the course, but this is vastly reduced in comparison to the traditional PGCE.
+SCITT trainees still spend four days with Leeds Trinity University, working on the academic element of the course, but this is vastly reduced in comparison to the traditional PGCE.

 What do QTS and PGCE qualifications mean?

 The outcome of the SCITT course is a PGCE (SCITT) with QTS and 60 masters’ credits.

 You need to obtain Qualified Teacher Status (QTS) to be able to teach in a maintained school in the UK.
 With a Post Graduate Certificate in Education you will be able to teach in other countries.